zainuamalik/zainuamalik/README.md

-- 👋 Hi, I’m @zainuamalik
+- 👋 Hi, I’m Zain
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Data Science and Artificial Intelligence
-- 🌱 I’m currently learning GIT
+- 🌱 I’m currently learning Generative Adversial Networks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AI/ML Development
 - 📫 How to reach me ...

 <!---